jmettraux/rufus-scheduler/README.md

 ### executor / reloader

-You might benefit from wraping your scheduled code in the executor or reloader.
+You might benefit from wrapping your scheduled code in the executor or reloader.
 Read more here: https://guides.rubyonrails.org/threading_and_code_execution.html

 ## support